-If you have been accepted for university studies in Czechia, you should check whether you need a visa to enter the country.
+If you have been accepted to a university in Czechia, you should check whether you need a visa or residence permit to enter the country.
 This depends on your nationality.
-Our website provides general information about entry formalities.
-Visas and residence permits processing is solely under the authority of our Embassies abroad and the Czech Ministry of the Interior which follows a rigorous process.
+Our website provides only general information about entry requirements, so we recommend that you consult the Official Information Portal for Foreigners of the Ministry of the Interior of the Czech Republic.

 Students from EU/EEA and Switzerland